How to List on the MLS Without a Realtor

 Sell FSBO without the MLS

-Another choice is to forego listing on the MLS, and instead, post your home listing on Zillow, Trulia, and Realtor.com, separately, while also advertising locally with Facebook, puting up yard signs and posters, word of mouth, etc.
+Another choice is to forego listing on the MLS, and instead, post your home listing on FSBO websites like Zillow, Trulia, and Realtor.com, separately, while also advertising locally with Facebook, putting up yard signs and posters, word of mouth, etc.

 The benefit is it's a complete DIY method, and you'll likely save money compared to using a flat fee MLS service.

-While you can save money on this route potentially, it's not the recommended route for those who don't already have a buyer or interested parties lined up.
+While this route can save money, it's not recommended for those who don't already have a buyer or interested parties lined up.

 Article Sources